 - Inaccuracy: It might surprise you, but on-board diagnostics dongles aren’t able to access a vehicle’s actual odometer reading.
 Instead, OBD dongles calculate a car’s approximate mileage information based on its location as well as the start and end of the driver’s trips.
 As you can imagine, inferring mileage from location and trips comes with inevitable inaccuracies.
 On top of that, if the dongle wrongly detects the start or end of a trip, small imprecisions can turn into significant errors.

-- Inconvenience and unintentional failure: OBD-II dongles, like all hardware devices, require to be correctly installed and used.
+- Inconvenience and unintentional failure: OBD-II dongles, like all hardware devices, need to be correctly installed and used.
 Policyholders have to wait for a package in the mail and spend time installing the device in their vehicle.
-This lengthy onboarding process will cause many prospects to drop off, if it doesn’t discourage them from requesting a quote in the first place.
+This lengthy onboarding process causes many prospects to drop off, if it doesn’t discourage them from requesting a quote in the first place.
 Once installed, devices can easily fail due to a loose connection or if customers accidentally knock them out of place.
 Finally, OBD dongles can draw too much power and cause a customer’s car battery to die.

 - Intentional tamper: Beyond the risk of incorrect installation and unintentional failure, some customers will deliberately commit mileage fraud.
 Policyholders might unplug their device before going on a long trip, and your product will take some time to detect the tamper.
 By the time your customer re-installs the dongle, they might have driven 10 miles or 500 miles.
 In hindsight, you won’t be able to determine this number, let alone the amount of premium leakage caused to your company.